 How CAC, LTV, and Churn Connect Through the SaaS LTV CAC Ratio

 The LTV:CAC ratio ties all three metrics together into a single indicator of business sustainability.
+The ltv to cac ratio is a critical metric for SaaS business profitability and growth, as it measures the return on customer acquisition investments and helps determine if your company is scaling efficiently.
 This ratio reveals whether your growth engine is profitable or whether you’re essentially paying customers to use your product.

 How to Calculate Your LTV CAC Ratio